 - Independent Drivers – Rideshare drivers are deemed independent contractors, rather than employees.
 Because of this classification, Uber and Lyft are not required to follow the same regulations and licensing requirements that typically apply to businesses such as taxicab services.
 Additionally, under this approach, companies like Uber and Lyft claim they cannot be held responsible for the supervision, or lack thereof, of their drivers.

 Until recently, most ridesharing companies only performed background checks on drivers before hiring them.
 No action was taken to monitor drivers after hiring.
-Now, companies like Uber and Lyft utilize automated technology that regularly screens driving records and criminal history.
+Now, Uber claims to utilize automated technology that regularly screens driving records and criminal history, while Lyft now requires screening of all drivers with initial and annual background checks and monitors criminal and driving records.

 Criminal and Civil Justice